Null Variables in PowerShell

 We can think of NULL as an unknown or empty value.
 For example, a variable is NULL until you assign a value or object.

-This variable can be important because some commands require a value and generate errors if the value is NULL.
+This variable can be important because some commands require a value and will fail if the value is NULL.

 PowerShell treats $null as an object with the NULL value.
-Therefore, this variable is different then what you may expect if you come from another language.
+Therefore, this variable is different than what you may expect if you come from another language.

 Impacts of the Null Variable in PowerShell